edgedb/easy-edgedb/chapter8/index.md

 ## Supertypes, subtypes, and generic types

 The official name for a type that gets extended by another type is a `supertype` (meaning 'above type').
 The types that extend them are their `subtypes` ('below types').
 Because inheriting a type gives you all of its features, `subtype is supertype` will return `{true}`.
-And conversely, `supertype is subtype` returns `{false}` because supertypes do not inherit the features of their subtypes.
+And conversely, `supertype is subtype` will return `{true}` or `{false}` depending on the concrete type of each object returned.

 In our schema, that means that `select PC is Person` returns `{true}`, while `select Person is PC` will return `{true}` or `{false}` depending on whether the object is a `PC`.